jonstites/hello-cicd/README.md

 [no binaries](https://github.com/jonstites/hello-cicd/releases/tag/v0.1.1)!
 What gives?

 The reason is that we actually need to trigger builds on our tags.
-Assuming we're using [SemVer](https://semver.org/) for our tags, this can be done with a regex:
+Assuming we're using [SemVer](https://semver.org/) for our tags, this can be done with a regex for our v0.1.2:

 ```yaml
 language: rust